FREQUENTLY ASKED QUESTIONS

 As such, we request that there is a care giver seated near the child to assist the swab taker obtain the sample.

-Due to the nature of our testing site (we reach into a vehicle to obtain a swab from a seated passenger/driver), and the fact that multiple unsuccessful attempts can be very difficult for children and/or adults with intellectual or developmental disabilities, we will stop after a maximum of two attempts.
+Due to the nature of this procedure, and the fact that multiple unsuccessful attempts can be very difficult for children and/or adults with intellectual or developmental disabilities, we will stop after a maximum of two attempts.

 WHAT DO I NEED TO BRING WITH ME?